MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Trap.md

 > [!IMPORTANT]
 > A Trap statement is scoped to where it compiles.
 If you have a Trap statement
-> inside a dot sourced script or function, when the dot sourced script or
+> inside a function or dot sourced script, when the function or dot sourced
-> function exits, all Trap statements inside are removed.
+> script exits, all Trap statements inside are removed.

 ### Using the `break` and `continue` keywords